siko1056/accurate_algorithms/doc/sphinx/source/ch04summation.rst

 ----------------------

 One of the easiest summation algorithms is the Recursive summation (Algorithm :ref:`alg-RecursiveSummation`).
-Higham describes in \cite[Chapter 4]{Higham2002}
-that for this simple algorithm the order of the addends has a huge impact on the accuracy of the resulting sum.
+Higham describes in [Higham2002]_ (Chapter 4) that for this simple algorithm the order of the addends has a huge impact on the accuracy of the resulting sum.
 The problem with presorting the data is, that even fast sorting algorithms have a complexity of :math:`\mathcal{O}(n \log(n))` and in many applications there is no information about the addends in advance available.
-But the analysing techniques and results from \cite[Chapter 4]{Higham2002} can be applied later for other algorithms.
-Additional tools for error analysis are given in \cite[Chapter 6.1.2]{Muller2010}.
+But the analyzing techniques and results from [Higham2002]_ (Chapter
+4) can be applied later for other algorithms.
+Additional tools for error analysis are given in [Brisebarre2010]_ (Chapter 6.1.2).
 For the purpose of error analysis Higham introduces a condition number :math:`R_{\text{summation}}` for the addends: